pieterbreed/env-server2/README.md

  - Define things called environments (dicts), that are full or partial realizations of applications.
  - Environments have consistent version numbers based on their key and data values
  - Allow environments to be based on other environments, optionally overriding some of the valuese.

+ - REST interface (un-implemented)
- - Allow environment variables to resolve their values using references to other values, ie, referencing.
+ - Allow environment variables to resolve their values using references to other values, ie, referencing. (un-implemented)
- - Allow environment variables to resolve their values using string interpolation syntax.
+ - Allow environment variables to resolve their values using string interpolation syntax. (un-implemented)

-## Design rational

- - Things are created, but never updated

 ## Concepts